wuertele/Drupal-Deployer/README.txt

 Overview
 --------
-This module allows Drupal to replace textarea fields with FCKeditor.
+This module allows Drupal to replace textarea fields with FCKeditor or have the option to use FCKeditor in its own popup window thus allowing a user the choice of when to load and use it.
 This HTML text editor brings to the web many of the powerful functionalities of known desktop editors like Word.
 It's really lightweight and doesn't require any kind of installation on the client computer.